usgs/shakecast/pages/pycast/pycast_docs.md

 HAZUS AEBM
 ----------
 Using the newly developed HAZUS Advanced Engineering Building Module, ShakeCast V4 determines potential impact by analyzing multiple spectral accelerations.
 This provides a much clearer picture of the shaking and allows us to make more precise impact estimates than ever before.
-Checkout the [next tabe](aebm.html) for a more detailed explanation of how we're implementing AEBM.
+Checkout [AEBM Implementation](aebm.html) for a more detailed explanation of this new strategy.

 User Interface Overhaul
 -----------------------